Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Results

-It follows from the above results that the IG dark matter does {\it not} tends to be cuspy in any kind of the galaxy associations found here, and that it does not dominate in mass; in the sense of having at least the same amount of dark matter than in the intragroup medium as in haloes.
+It follows, however, from the above results that the IG dark matter does {\it not} tend to be cuspy in any kind of the halo associations found here, and also that it does not dominate in mass.